c6rg0/NEA/README.md

 4. Install the npm packages and dependencies:\
 *NOTE: You're now in the project directory*\
 `$ npm install`
-*You can update packages with `npm update`, but it'll likely cause errors.*
+*You can update packages with `npm update`, but it's likely to cause errors.*

 5. Compile the source code:\
 `$ node script build`

 6. Run the website!\
 `$ node script start`\
-If you go to `http://localhost:8000` in the browser, you can use/view the website.\
+If you go to `http://localhost:8000` in the browser, you can use and test the website.\
 *NOTE: To be clear, you can run the website in wsl, and use the browser in windows to view the website.*\
-*If an error occurs relating to mismatched versions occur:*\
+*If an error occurs relating to `mismatched versions`:*\
 *Use `$ npm ci`,*\
 *it does a clean install, and disregards existsing node modules in the project.*